“The well of true wit is truth itself.”

 – George Meredith

 Kuros Charney has written and directed plays produced at well-known venues such as the Stella Adler Theatre and the Coronet Theatre.
 His play Shame and Desire was recommended by the LA Weekly for its “delicious script, chock-full of snappy one-liners and Byzantine plot threads that keep the audience guessing right up to the surprise ending.”
 He has been named an Edward Albee playwriting fellow and a playwright-in-residence at the William Inge Center for the Arts.
-As a playwright, he favors provocative dramas with politically and socially relevant themes.

 As an actor, he has performed on the New York stage at Theatre Row, Urban Stages, and 13th Street Repertory.
 Most recently, he appeared in Rajiv Joseph’s Bengal Tiger at the Baghdad Zoo at San San Francisco Playhouse.